 - Terminating the lease

-Any of these actions would have a negative impact on the landlord.
-The landlord could also be liable for compensation such as moving expenses, attorney’s fees and other expenses.
+The landlord also may be liable for compensation, such as moving expenses, attorney’s fees, and other expenses.

 When Can a Landlord Violate the Covenant of Quiet Enjoyment?

-A landlord enters into a tenant’s premise because there is evidence of a flood.
+A landlord enters into a tenant’s premises without advance notice because there is evidence of flooding in progress.

 7. Violate the Warranty of Habitability

-In California, landlords must uphold the implied warranty of habitability, which is guaranteed in leases and ensures that the leased premises meet habitability requirements.
+In California, landlords must uphold the implied warranty of habitability.
+This is a guarantee the law reads into all leases that the leased premises are safe and suited for human habitation.

 There are several ways a landlord may violate the warranty of habitability.
 Some common examples of violations include: